 As a stakeholder in the social and solidarity economy, GRET sets itself standards in terms of transparency and internal democracy.
 Its orientations are defined by the General Assembly, which takes place twice a year.
-GRET’s membership in its countries of operation and permanent representation is increasing on a yearly basis.

-In 2017, 127 people (71 men and 56 women) of 12 different nationalities were members of GRET.
+In 2018, 253 people (153 men and 100 women) of 12 different nationalities were members of GRET.
 The following countries were represented: Burkina Faso, Cambodia, Congo, France, Haiti, Madagascar, Mali, Mauritania, Myanmar, Niger, Senegal and Vietnam.

 The Management Board, of which the chairperson is elected for a renewable three-year mandate, is made up of staff representatives and development experts.
 GRET works under the operational responsibility of a Managing Director, elected for a three-year mandate that can be renewed once.
-In 2017, Pierre Jacquemot was the chairperson and Olivier Bruyeron was the managing director.
-Membership of the Management Board.

-Composition of the Board of Directors
+Membership of the Management Board